varunsiravuri/CryptoWeather-Nexus/README.md

 ├── styles/             --> Global Tailwind Styles

+ Next Improvements :

+  *Add proper loading skeletons and user-friendly error handling for API calls.

+  *Optimize API calls with caching (using SWR or React Query) to avoid unnecessary network requests.

+  *Detail Pages	Weather and Crypto detail pages on clicking each card.

 😤 Challenges We Faced (And Crushed)
 1. 📉 WebSocket + Redux Integration
 Getting real-time updates working in sync with Redux was tricky — state conflicts and re-renders were breaking the UI.
 We eventually set up a clean middleware-like layer to handle socket events smoothly. 💪